OCSYT/BracketShader/README.md

 #### Why is my toon shader black?

-If there are no dynamic lights in the scene, the avatar will appear as black, please set brightness to "1" and set a fake shading texture.
+If there are no dynamic lights in the scene, the avatar will appear as black while using the toon shader, please set brightness to "1" and set a fake shading texture.
 An example of this is the AVATAREXAMPLE material found in the BracketShader folder.